-- addressing any patterns or systemic problems that arise during the review of such complaints. - The Title IX Coordinator also assists the College community in understanding this policy, is available to answer questions about the policy, directs individuals to available resources both off campus and in the community, and ensures appropriate training and educational programming is implemented. - G. Content of a Report and Timing - 1.
-So that the College has sufficient information, a report being made for purposes of an investigation should include as much information as possible, such as: (1) the date(s) and time(s) of the alleged conduct; (2) the names of all person(s) involved in the alleged conduct, including possible witnesses; (3) all details outlining what happened; and (4) contact information for the complainant so that the College may follow up appropriately. - 2.
-The College encourages people to make reports as soon as possible because late reporting may limit the College's ability to investigate and respond to the conduct complained of. - H. Information Provided to the Complainant and Respondent - 1.
-A complainant who makes a claim of sexual violence/assault, domestic violence, dating violence, or stalking to the College will be given a copy of the document titled "Rights and Options After Filing a Complaint Under the College's Sexual Harassment Policy."
+F. Content of a Report and Timing

+- So that the College has sufficient information, a report being made for purposes of an investigation should include as much information as possible, such as: (1) the date(s) and time(s) of the alleged conduct; (2) the names of all person(s) involved in the alleged conduct, including possible witnesses; (3) all details outlining what happened; and (4) contact information for the complainant so that the College may follow up appropriately. - The College encourages persons to make reports as soon as possible because late reporting may limit the College's ability to investigate and respond to the conductcomplained of.

+G. Information Provided to the Complainant and Respondent

+A complainant who makes a claim of sexual violence/assault, domestic violence, datingviolence, or stalking to the College will be given a copy of the document titled "Rights and Options After Filing a Complaint Under the College's Sexual Harassment Policy."
 This document provides information about this policy and the procedures used to investigate and resolve complaints of this nature, possible supportive measures that maybe available, options for filing complaints with the local police, and resources that are available on campus and in the community, as well as other pertinent information.
-A person against whom a complaint has been filed will also be given similar information about the process and resources. - I. Notice of Allegations:
+A person against whom a complaint has been filed will also be given similar information about the process and resources.